RaouteTech/Raoute-AI/README.md

 Start by chatting with RAOUTE's AI travel assistant.
 Instead of filling out long forms, simply answer a series of natural questions about your trip, such as:

--Your destination or preferred region
+Your destination or preferred region

--Budget
+Budget

--Travel dates
+Travel dates

--Interests and hobbies
+Interests and hobbies

--Food preferences
+Food preferences

--Transportation options
+Transportation options

--Group size
+Group size

--Accommodation preferences
+Accommodation preferences

 The AI analyzes your responses to understand your travel style and recommends experiences that truly match your preferences.